Multiply (website): Multiply announces closure of social networking site

 An official announcement by Multiply's CEO, Stefan Magdalinski, was made on August 9, 2012, that the social networking portion of Multiply would be discontinued, including hosted blogs, videos, photos and messaging, in order to focus solely on e-commerce.
 Multiply International ceased its social network on March 21, 2013.
 The Indonesian division filed for bankruptcy at the Central Jakarta Commercial Court, as it is no longer able to operate on May 11, 2013, and was eventually liquidated, the affair generally involves the sale of all of the company’s property (such as social networking portion) and holdings, followed by the complete dissolution and closure of the site.
 Upon closure, Indonesian and Philippine users were directed to local e-commerce websites, Tokobagus and Sulit.com.ph respectively, both of which later was purchased and rebranded by the OLX Group the following year.

 Legacy

-As the social networking site, Multiply is best remembered for its social networking service and as a competition with other social networking services.
+As a social networking site, Multiply is best remembered for its social networking service and as a competition with other social networking services.

 The multiply.com domain is currently owned by Multiply Media LLC, the owner of Answers.com.